Yoga For Hockey Players:

 It is, in general, the core focal point that generates all movement, stability, and power.
 Working to enhance your core strength is an excellent way to see substantial improvements in your hockey game.

 This may be a beginner pose, but that doesn’t mean the benefits can’t be immense.
 This is a strength-type yoga pose, with benefits falling on the core, arms, and lower back.

-1. Many begin this pose from the Downward Facing Dog or a pose like Standing Forward Fold.
-Ideally, with the plank pose, your hands will be underneath your shoulders, pushing your palms into the floor (or you can use your forearms to rest your body weight, pictured above).
+1. Many begin this pose from Downward Facing Dog or a pose like Standing Forward Fold.
+Ideally, with Plank pose, your hands will be underneath your shoulders, pushing your palms into the floor (or you can use your forearms to rest your body weight, pictured above).

 2. Your torso, quads and feet should be in a straight line.

 3. Keep your back straight, try not to arch your back.